esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 Transactions can be re-launched automatically in `circular mode`.

 Once the transaction has finished, a status bit is changed (that can be monitored through polling) and a fast interrupt is triggered.
-Due to architectural limitations, there is a single interrupt for the whole DMA subsystem.
-For this reason, an interrupt flag registers system has been developed in order to identify which channel has raised the interrupt.
+An interrupt flag register system has been developed to overcome architectural limitations described in [LINK TO STRUCTURAL DESCRIPTION].
+As explained in the HAL section [LINK TO HAL SECTION], this system enables the interrupt handler to identify which channel has raised the interrupt.

-As explained in the HAL section, the IRQ handler loops through the IFR of the channels.
-As soon as an IFR is read high, the ID of the channel that raised the interrupt is passed to the weak implementation of the handler.
-This weak handler can be redifined by the user, as shown in `example_dma_multichannel`.
+In the event of a transaction interrupt, the ID of the channel that raised the interrupt is passed to the weak implementation of the handler.
+This weak handler can be redefined by the user, as demonstrated in example_dma_multichannel.

 #### Source and destination